SarangPratap/Lightgbm.neptune/README.md

 # Project Title

- LightGBM and Neptune Integration for Regression Models.
+ LightGBM and Neptune Integration for Logging Hyperparametertuing by Optuna Framework for Regression Models.

 # Lightgbm.neptune
-This Repo will contain LightGBM and Neptune Integration for Regression Models.
+This Repo will contain Optuna Hyperparameter tuning its and Neptune Integration for Regression Models using LightGBM.
 LightGBM is a gradient-boosting framework that uses tree-based learning algorithms.
 With the Neptune-LightGBM integration, the following metadata is logged automatically:
 Training and validation metrics